User Enrollment Options

-- Self-Help Portal: Set up a portal that users can visit to download Secure Hub, request enrollment, and view device information.
+- Self Help Portal: Set up a portal that users can visit to download Secure Hub and enroll their devices or send themselves an enrollment invitation.

-- Manual Enrollment: Send out an email, handbook, or some other communication letting users know that the system is up and that they can enroll.
+- Manual Enrollment: Send out an email, handbook, or some other communication to let users know that the system is available for enrollment.
 Users then download Secure Hub and enroll their devices manually.

 You can email an enrollment invitation to users with iOS, macOS, Android Enterprise, and legacy Android devices.
-Enrollment invitations aren’t available for Windows devices.
+Enrollment invitations and URLs aren’t available for Windows devices.

-You can also send an installation link through SMTP or SMS to users with iOS, macOS, Android Enterprise, Android, or Windows devices.
+You can also send an installation link through SMTP or SMS to users with iOS, macOS, Android, or Windows devices.
 For more information, see Enroll devices.